magnetikonline/slack-post/README.md

 - Provides a public URL to an image that will be displayed as an image inside the message area.
 - Image formats of GIF, JPEG, PNG and BMP are supported.
 - Large images will be resized to a maximum width of 400px or a maximum height of 500px - whilst maintaining aspect ratio.
 - When called will enable the advanced message format.
 - Returns `slackPost` object instance.

+### slackPost.setFooter(text[,timestamp][,iconURL])
+- Adds brief text to contextualize and identify referenced post content.
+- Optional `timestamp` provided as a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) will display a reference date/time to the right of the footer credit.
+- Optional `iconURL`  will set a small 16x16px image to the left of the footer `text`.
+- When called will enable the advanced message format.
+- Returns `slackPost` object instance.